 Follow the three recovery steps, you will get your lost files back.

-Step 1: Select the drive or device.
+Step 1: Select the drive or device where you cut your files.

 Select the drive or device where you cut the files.
 Select the F drive as target drive, for instance, if you have cut files from F drive.